 That is the goal of the CISL Accelerator.
 This free virtual accelerator program is looking for early-stage start-ups and entrepreneurs with tech-driven innovations that have the potential to transform the sustainability of the fashion industry.

 This free accelerator program will bring together a select cohort of innovators to help fast track their sustainability solutions.
 Delivered over six weeks of interactive online sessions, with contributors from the United Nations, the University of Cambridge, and experts from the fashion, investment and tech sectors.
+Usually such programs require a cover letter or any kind of essay for participation and Grab My Essay helps with almost any kind of admission essays or papers.

 Part-funded by the European Union’s European Regional Development Fund, the CISL accelerator program is specially designed for innovators in sustainable fashion and available for free to SMEs based in England.
 The accelerator is particularly interesting for innovators working in the areas of: